oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ###### Figure 3-3 -- JADN Schema Top-Level Structure
 ![JADN Schema Top-Level Structure](images/JADN-schema-overview-json.drawio.png)

-Figure 3-4 illustrates the structure of JADN for defining any Primitive **CoreType**, or ArrayOf or MapOf type; for all of these the **Fields** array is empty:
+Figure 3-4 illustrates the JADN structure for defining any Primitive **CoreType**, or ArrayOf or MapOf type; for all of these the **Fields** array is empty:

 ###### Figure 3-4 -- JADN for Primitive, ArrayOf, MapOf Types
 ![JADN for Primitive, ArrayOf, MapOf Types](images/JADN-primitive-json.drawio.png)

-Figure 3-5 illustrates the structure of JADN for defining an Enumerated **CoreType**; for enumerations each item definition in the **Fields** array has three elements:
+Figure 3-5 illustrates the JADN structure for defining an Enumerated **CoreType**; for enumerations each item definition in the **Fields** array has three elements: